Hypnotherapy and Clinical Hypnosis

 - WEIGHT LOSS: Slim down, manage weight issues, stop comfort eating and overeating

-For more information on clinical hypnotherapy or to make an appointment for a hypnosis therapy session, please call Katherine Ferris, a Registered Clinical Hypnotherapist, Hypnotist, Emotional Therapist in Sydney CBD and Annandale, Inner West Sydney on 02 9568 6801, complete my contact form or book a session online.
+For more information on clinical hypnotherapy or to make an appointment for a hypnosis therapy session, please call Katherine Ferris, a Registered Clinical Hypnotherapist, Hypnotist, Emotional Health Therapist in Sydney CBD and Annandale, Inner West Sydney on 02 9568 6801, complete my contact form or book a session online.